salmankhoolia/JavasciptCA/Brief.md

 - copying and sharing of any code will result in your assignment being given a mark of zero.
 - You may only use plain JavaScript for this assignment, no JS libraries or JS frameworks.
 You will be given a mark of zero if you use a library or framework for your JavaScript code.
 You may use CSS libraries such as font-awesome and animate.css
 - You may not use the RAWG game API.
+- You may use AI to help you design. [see Midjourney](https://midjourney.com/home/?callbackUrl=%2Fapp%2F)

 ### Submission